osg-htc/user-documentation/documentation/htc_workloads/workload_planning/preparing-to-scale-up.md

 More information about the commands and flags above can be found in the [HTCondor manual](https://htcondor.readthedocs.io/en/latest/).

-### Avoid Exceeding Disk Quotas in /home and /protected
+### Avoid Exceeding Disk Quotas in /home and /ospool Directories

 To prevent errors or workflow interruption, be sure to estimate the input and output needed for all of your concurrently running